Insolvency is the inability to pay your debts as they fall due.

-Previously in Ireland, if you were unable to pay your debts as they fell due, bankruptcy was an option available to you to obtain protection from your creditors.
-The process was very cumbersome as all your assets and financial affairs were controlled by the Bankruptcy court for 12 years.
+Previously in Ireland, if you were unable to pay your debts bankruptcy could protect you from your creditors.
+The process was very cumbersome as all your assets and financial affairs were controlled by the Bankruptcy Court for 12 years.

-There have been new developments under the Personal Insolvency Act 2012 where three new debt resolution mechanisms have been developed for people who cannot pay their mortgage and other personal debts as they fall due.
+Under the Personal Insolvency Act 2012 three new debt resolution mechanisms were developed for people who cannot pay their mortgage and other personal debts as they fall due.

-The three new debt resolution mechanisms are as follows;
+The three debt help mechanisms are as follows:

 1. Debt Relief Notice